View John Martin's Obituary on www.swtimes.com/ and share memories

 John Martin

+John Dennis Martin, 47, of Fort Smith passed away Saturday, April 27, 2019, at a local hospital.
+He was born May 7, 1971, in Fort Smith to Dennis Martin and Gale (Bevilacqua) French.
+He was a graduate of Northside High School, attended Westark College and was a member of Grand Avenue Baptist Church.
+John possessed a kind and gentle spirit and he never met a stranger.
+His smile and personality made everyone love him instantly.
+Even through the toughest times, he kept that smile and concern for others.
+John loved his Dallas Cowboys and St. Louis Cardinals and was a huge fan of professional wrestling.

+He was preceded in death by his father, Dennis Martin; his stepfather, Larry French; and his grandmother, Elnora Bevilacqua.

 Funeral service will be 2 p.m.
-Thursday at Grand Avenue Baptist Church with burial at Roselawn Cemetery under the direction of Ocker-Putman Funeral Home in Fort Smith.
+Thursday, May 2, 2019, at Grand Avenue Baptist Church with burial at Roselawn Cemetery.
+Visitation will following at the Activities Building in the College Room of Grand Avenue Baptist Church.
+Funeral arrangements are under the direction of Ocker-Putman Funeral Home in Fort Smith.

-He is survived by his mother, Gale French of the home; his stepmother, Jan Martin of Broken Arrow, Okla.; and a brother, Charles French of Fort Smith.

-Viewing will be noon to 5 p.m.
-Tuesday and 8 a.m. to 7 p.m.
+Viewing will be 8 a.m. to 7 p.m.
 Wednesday at the funeral home.

-Visitation will follow the service in the College Room at the church.
+He is survived by his mother, Gale French of the home; his brother, Charles French and wife Jessica of Fort Smith; his stepmother, Jan Martin of Broken Arrow, Okla.; and his cousin, Sharon Evans of Greenwood.

+Pallbearers will be Allan Pullen, Chris Wright, Les Lester, Brain Johnston, James Chesher and Richard Nixon.

+Memorials may be made to Grand Avenue Baptist Church Helping Hands Ministry, 3900 Grand Ave., Fort Smith, AR 72904.